grantcolley/react-notes/README.md

 Props are readonly.
 To change their value, you introduce **state**, which is a mutable data structure.

 You define state using the `useState` hook, passing in an initial value and a *setter* function.
 React stores the state internally and associates it with the component.
 Calling the state *setter* function updates the value of the state variable and marks the component as **dirty**, meaning it needs to be re-rendered.
-On the next render cycle, React calls the component function again and creates a new virtual DOM tree using the using the updated state (the latest state value from its ***closure***).
-A diff is done comparing the new Virtual DOM with the previous one, and React efficiently updates only the parts in the real DOM that has changed.
+On the next render cycle, React calls the component function again and creates a new virtual DOM (React’s in-memory representation of the DOM) using the updated state (the latest state value from its ***closure***).
+A diff is done comparing the new Virtual DOM with the previous virtual DOM, and React efficiently updates only the parts in the real DOM that have changed.

 ```JSX
 function Counter() {